ubergonmx/Viral-Isolation/README.md

 ## Run locally
 To run the web app locally, follow these steps:

-0. Make sure MongoDB is installed.
+1. Make sure MongoDB is installed and running.
-1. Clone the repository.
+2. Clone the repository.
-2. In `server` folder, duplicate `.env.default` and omit `.default` in its file name.
+3. In `server` folder, duplicate `.env.default` and omit `.default` in its file name.
-3. Open two cmd or terminal within the folder and run the following commands:
+4. Open two cmd or terminal within the directory and run the following commands:
    - (Client) `npm i && npm run dev`
    - (Server) `cd server && npm i && npm start`
-4. Open `http://127.0.0.1:5173/` (or the link provided by the Client console) in browser.
+5. Open `http://127.0.0.1:5173/` (or the link provided by the Client console) in browser.

 ## Description